robertjakob/rigorous/README.md

 ## PDF Report Generation

-This project includes a PDF report generator that creates a professional peer review report based on the outputs of the review agents.
+This project includes a PDF report generator that creates a professional AI review report based on the outputs of the review agents.

 ### How to Generate the PDF Report